youmi186/dti-tractography-itk-vtk/README.md

 # DTI Tractography and Visualization using ITK and VTK

-This repository presents a simplified, demonstrative version of a white matter fiber tractography and visualization system implemented in C++ using ITK and VTK.
-The project was developed as part of the CS6357 course at Vanderbilt University and is shared here strictly for academic portfolio purposes.
+According to Academic Integrity: This repository presents a simplified, demonstrative version of a white matter fiber tractography and visualization system implemented in C++ using ITK and VTK.
+The project is shared here strictly for academic portfolio purposes.

 ## 🔍 Overview